 Flipidea co-founder and CEO Paul Lee said statistics reveal that over 75 per cent of new and small companies around the world shut down every year.
 The failure rate is high.
 This means seven out of 10 companies are likely to fail.
 He said, “This is why we built our DaaS (Data-as-a-Service) platform to focus on business failure data gathered from around the world.
 The purpose is to enable our users to draw insights from the failed businesses and learn from their reasons for failure.”

 Flipidea is a DaaS platform for searching information and data about failed businesses, such as post-mortem analysis, competitors analysis, bankruptcy reports, amount of investment raised, past founders and investors profiles, and more.
 Flipidea’s database systems are primarily designed with the aim of reaching full autonomous data collection, translation, and storage, because it sources its data with AI and machine learning.

 In solving the issues, Flipidea developed an idea checker to validate its users’ proposed or existing business ideas, and predict their failure rate.

-This article has been adapted from Borneo Bulletin which was originally published by James Kon on 24 August 2019.
+This article has been republished for our audience which was originally published by James Kon from Borneo Bulletin on 24 August 2019.